trajano/terraform-docker-swarm-aws/README.md

 2. Drain and remove the worker node(s) from the swarm using `sudo /root/bin/rm-workers.sh <nodename[s]>`
 3. Taint the workers that are removed from the command line `terraform taint --module=docker-swarm aws_instance.worker.#`
 4. Rebuild the workers from the command line `terraform apply`

+## Other tips

+* Don't use Terraform to provision your containers, just let it build the infrastructure and add the hooks to connect it to your build system.